What is Radical Frosh?

 Rad Frosh Facilitators are expected to:

-- Be present during programming throughout Rad Frosh, which will take place during the afternoon and evening of September 1, the evening of September 2, and all day during the weekend of September 3 – 4
+- Be present during programming throughout Rad Frosh, which will take place during the afternoon and evening of September 1, and all day September 2 & 3

 - Ensure that first-year participants have a fun, educational, and safe as possible time during the program